 Researchers recognize that ADHD doesn’t impair the ability to pay attention, but rather the ability to control what one pays attention to.
-Medication can do a lot to help many kids concentrate, but all ADDers can benefit from the strategies listed here.
+Medication can do a lot to help many kids concentrate, but all ADHDers can benefit from the strategies listed here.

 In the Classroom

-- Seat ADDers away from distractions, such as doors, windows, and high-traffic areas.
+- Seat ADHDers away from distractions, such as doors, windows, and high-traffic areas.
 Surround them with well-behaved classmates.
 Arrange the room furniture so you can circulate freely and have access to all students — your movement will hold their interest and allow you to redirect a student whose attention drifts.

 - Make lessons exciting, funny, mysterious.
 Turn off the lights and use a flashlight to illuminate objects or words on the blackboard.
 Invite a surprise guest.
 Draw silly stick figures to illustrate key points, and invite students to the board to do the same.
 Whenever possible, plan lessons around current events or topics of interest to students.
 Hold their attention with batting averages and other baseball statistics during math.

 - Vary teaching methods.
 Limit the amount of time that you talk while students listen.
 Have them chant math facts, tap out the number of syllables in words, or formulate questions for their classmates to answer.